berangerthomas/berangerthomas/README.md

 ### 🚀 About Me

 I am an **AI Engineer and Data Scientist** passionate about solving complex business challenges through the **design and industrialization of AI solutions**.
-I combine deep technical expertise in Machine Learning and MLOps with a rigorous approach to bridge the gap between experimental innovation and reliable production systems.
+I combine technical expertise in machine learning, MLOps and software developement with a rigorous approach to bridge the gap between experimental innovation and reliable production systems.

 *   🔭 I specialize in **Machine Learning, GenAI, embedding, and audio processing**.
 *   💡 I love solving complex challenges: from **web scraping pipelines** to **local LLM deployment**.